NKonti/Quantitative-Portfolio-Optimization-under-Parameter-Uncertainty/README.md

 ### Ellipsoidal Robust Optimization (ELL)

-Explicitly accounts for uncertainty in expected return estimates by optimizing against adverse parameter realizations.
+Accounts for estimation uncertainty in expected returns by adding a robustness penalty based on an ellipsoidal uncertainty set.

 ### Distributionally Robust Optimization (DRO)

-Protects against uncertainty in the underlying return distribution by considering multiple plausible probability distributions.
+Uses a covariance-based robustness penalty to reduce sensitivity to distributional uncertainty in asset returns.

 ### Stochastic Optimization (STOCH)

-Optimizes portfolio allocation across multiple future market scenarios rather than a single expected outcome.
+Optimizes portfolio weights across multiple historical return scenarios by balancing expected scenario return and s
 ---

 ## Portfolio Constraints